GregoryStam04/PSES/README.md

 ## Credits

-Project by Greg Stamory and Vasileiadis Dimitris.
+Project by Gregory Stamatopoulos and Vasileiadis Dimitris.

 ## License